tghill-private/gfg/README.md

 ### Install without virtualenv
 It should also be possible to install MITgcmutils without using a virtualenv by specifying the installation directory and potentially adding this to your python path.
-Either specify `--prefix=install/path` where `install.path` is somewhere in your python path, or add the line `export PYTHONPATH="${PYTHONPATH}:/install\path` to the `.bashrc` file.
+Either specify `--prefix=install/path` where `install/path` is somewhere in your python path, or add the line `export PYTHONPATH="${PYTHONPATH}:/install/path` to the `.bashrc` file.